RobertARandolph/AdmiralBumbleBee.com/_posts/2020-11-01-DAW-v-DAW-7-Live.md

 This post took:

 * 1 hour to capture signals and graph them.
-* 1 hours to verify results.
+* 1 hour to verify results.
 * 1 hour to write the article.